debrisapron/zig-arduino-pico-example/README.md

 ## Hardware

-If you want to actually make the thing, wire Pico GPIO 0 to one terminal of a [small speaker](https://www.adafruit.com/product/3968), and Pico ground to the other terminal*.
+If you want to actually make the thing, wire Pico GPIO 0 to one terminal of a [small speaker](https://www.adafruit.com/product/3968), and Pico ground to the other terminal[^1].
 Plug the Pico into a power source.
 That's it.

-* I don't think it matters which way round they go but I also can't be bothered to look it up right now, so caveat emptor.
+[^1]: I don't think it matters which way round they go but I also can't be bothered to look it up right now, so caveat emptor.

 ## To build & install